Is hand grind better than grinder weed?

 Pros of Hand Grinding:

-1. Personalized experience and control over grind size.
+1. Personalized control over grind size.

 Cons of Hand Grinding:

-1. Time-consuming, especially when grinding larger quantities.
+1. Time-consuming, especially for large quantities.

 Using a Grinder for Your Herbs